 Protocols and methods used in the creation of data generally are documented through formal reports, at varying levels of detail, and for that reason StreamNet has always gathered the source documents for all data in the database and asked that they be made available in the StreamNet Library, with direct links to the documents from the actual data.
 With the regional recognition that protocols and methods described in reports are not always sufficient for fully understanding the origin and uses of the data, a tool to support full description of methods and protocols was developed through PNAMP with support from BPA.
 Use of this tool (www.monitoringmethods.org) to describe sampling methodology is increasing, and StreamNet built a link to the website for the CA project to specify the protocols used to calculate the indicators and metrics in the data.
 We are working to add similar capability to the Data Store and potentially the main StreamNet database in the future.
 Providing a link to protocols and methods could easily be added to the current links to data source documents in the main StreamNet database.
 This will require new work on the part of the StreamNet data stewards, however, so this will have to be prioritized in the future.
-In 2016, development of Viable Salmonid Populations (VSP) Methods Compendium reports, including GIS maps to show population, MPG, and DPS/ESU level boundaries for submitted population data continued in Oregon, with Snake River Chinook still in progress.
+In 2017, development of comprehensive Viable Salmonid Populations (VSP) Methods Compendium reports, including GIS maps to show population, MPG, and DPS/ESU level boundaries for submitted population data continued in Oregon, with Snake River Chinook still in progress.
 When all DPS/ESU compendiums are finalized, they will be made available on ODFW's Recovery Tracker and the Data Clearinghouse.
 Oregon staff continued to update and develop new metadata and data analysis flow diagrams pertaining to analytical methods, field methods, and data compilation for the DES and Recovery Tracker.
-Oregon StreamNet worked with PNAMP staff to assess if VSP Methods Compendium reports and protocols could be incorporated into MonitoringMethods.org and determined it wasn't a good fit.
+Oregon StreamNet continued to work with PNAMP staff to assess if NOSA analytical methods and protocols could be incorporated into MonitoringResources.org.
+It was determined that while complicated, it may be possible depending on a project's Work Elements within its SOW.
 Staff continue to promote the adherence to the agency's simple metadata standard along with the development of full FGDC compliant metadata when warranted.
 Additionally, WDFW StreamNet staff continued to work with contributing biologists to document methodologies and update them within our corporate reporting systems.
 The development of formal metadata for CA data and beyond will greatly aid efforts to document data origin, protocols used to collect the data, and uses of the data.